outreachy/website/README.md

 5. Remove the `null=True` argument from your model, and delete the old field.
 You might need to remove the field from admin.py and the views.
 Then run `./manage.py makemigrations && ./manage.py migrate`.
 That will generate a third migration to make sure the field must be non-null, but the second migration will set the field on all objects.
 When Django prompts you about changing a nullable field to a non-nullable field, choose 'Ignore for now'.

 6. The third migration will fail if someone has added a new model object between the second migration and the third migration.
 In this case, you should roll back to the first migration (where you first added the field).
 You can pass the migration number to go back to: `./manage.py migrate home PREFIX` This should be a unique prefix (like the first four numbers of the migration).
 Then you can try to run the migration again: `./manage.py migrate`.
 Repeat as necessary.

+# Why Django?

+We evaluated a couple different choices:
+ - CiviCRM
+ - Wordpress
+ - Red Hen
+ - Django

+CiviCRM proved too clunky to use, and ultimately their data model didn't necessarily fit our data models.
+Wordpress might have been fine with a template plugin and would have good user experience, but with everything we wanted to do, we felt we would ultimately outgrow Wordpress.

+There are other proprietary tools for tracking sponsorship information, but since Outreachy is a project under the Software Freedom Conservancy and the Outreachy organizers believe in the power of free and open source, we have decided not to use proprietary software wherever possible.

+Django fit our needs for flexibility, data model definition, and future use cases.
+However, the Django admin interface is pretty clunky and intimidating.
+We wanted to have a very easy way for all our organizers to quickly edit content.
+The Wagtail CMS plugin provides a nice user interface and template system, while still allowing programmers to fully use Django to implement models.
+It also provides internal revision tracking for page content, which means we can easily roll back content changes from the wagtail admin web interface if necessary.